Dr. Robert Jedicke has had professional careers in particle physics, astronomy, and software engineering.

 He spent more than five years at WYKO and Veeco Corporation in Tucson, Arizona, developing image analysis software for interferometers before accepting a faculty position at the University of Hawaii’s Institute for Astronomy.

 He was the development manager of their Moving Object Processing System for the Pan-STARRS telescope on Maui that is now the world’s leading discovery system for asteroids and comets.
-His current research interests with TransAstra corporation involve studies related to in-situ resource utilization of asteroids to provide water as fuel for spacecraft missions.
+His current research interests with TransAstra corporation involve studies related to in-space resource utilization of asteroids to provide water as fuel for spacecraft missions.